-Guiding Questions: Objectives: Proposed Strategies (discuss potential barriers): Current Strategies/ Resources: Target Population: Responsible Parties What/how can prostate cancer be addressed to have an impact on chronic disease in Miami-Dade County?
-What/how can heart disease be addressed to have an impact on chronic disease in Miami-Dade County?
+Guiding Questions: Objectives: Proposed Strategies (discuss potential Current Strategies/ Resources: Target Population: Responsible Parties Key Partners: Indicators What/how can prostate cancer be addressed to have an impact on chronic disease in Miami-Dade County? barriers): What/how can heart disease be addressed to have an impact on chronic disease in Miami-Dade County?
 What/how can stroke be addressed to have an impact on chronic disease in Miami-Dade County?